szajbus/szajbus.github.io/_posts/2020-04-10-fixing-slow-re-compilation-in-elixir-projects.markdown

 ## Summary

-Sometimes a quick, small change may result in removal of a crucial dependency and break a cycle in your dependency graph, yielding tangible improvements.
+Sometimes a quick, small change may result in removal of a crucial dependency and break a cycle in your dependency graph, yielding tangible improvements in recompilation speed.
 Other times, some improvements may come at the expense of code readability and understandability, and simply will not be worth it.

 Pay attention.
 The compiler, through slow recompilation, may be signalling problems in your code.
 It may prompt you to rethink your recent architectural decisions.

-Issues are generally easier and cheaper to fix when detected early and recompilation that's slowing down is a plainly visible warning sign.
+Issues are generally easier and cheaper to fix when detected early and recompilation that's slowing down is a plainly visible warning sign you probably should take seriously.

 [^1]: D. Thomas, A. Hunt.
 (2020). *The Pragmatic Programmer, 20th Anniversary Edition*.
 Pearson Education, Inc.